REI: Membership

 REI is owned by its active members, persons who have paid a lifetime membership fee, which is currently $30.
 Each active member is entitled to vote for members of the company's board of directors, from among candidates approved by the incumbent board.
 Members are also eligible to receive a patronage "dividend" on qualifying purchases; this dividend is issued as store credit, not redeemable in currency.
 The lifetime fee was just five dollars in 1985.

-The annual reward is normally equal to 10% of what a member spent at REI on regular-priced merchandise in the prior year; it has no numerical relationship to REI's profits.
+The annual member reward (formerly called a "dividend") is normally equal to 10% of what a member spent at REI on regular-priced merchandise in the prior year; it has no numerical relationship to REI's profits.